-The Board of Directors has determined that Mr. Culligan, Mr. Henriques, Mr. Hildebrandt, Mr. Wolfgang Mayrhuber (who passed away in December 2018), Ms. Neitzel, Dr. Schriesheim and Mr. Schwitter have met the standards of independence as set forth in the Company's Corporate Governance Guidelines, which are consistent with the standards established by the NYSE.
+The Board of Directors has determined that Mr. Culligan, Mr. Henriques, Mr. Hildebrandt, Ms. Neitzel, Dr. Schriesheim and Mr. Schwitter have met the standards of independence as set forth in the Company's Corporate Governance Guidelines, which are consistent with the standards established by the NYSE.